-FOA Type: Amendment 000001 CFDA Number: 81.049
+FOA TYPE: AMENDMENT 000002 CFDA NUMBER: 81.049

-Amendment 000001 is issued to remove references to diversity, equity, and inclusion; to remove references to PIER plans; to update regulatory requirements from Title 2 CFR; and to update research, technology, and economic security provisions.
+Amendment 000002 is issued to extend the application deadline by one week Amendment 000001 is issued to remove references to diversity, equity, and inclusion; to remove references to PIER plans; to update regulatory requirements from Title 2 CFR; and to update research, technology, and economic security provisions.

 FOA Issue Date: September 12, 2024

-Submission Deadline for Pre-Applications: October 30, 2024 at 5:00 PM, Eastern Time
+Submission Deadline for Pre-Applications: October 30, 2024 at 5:00 PM Eastern

 A Pre-Application is required.

 Pre-Applications must be submitted by an

 authorized institutional representative.

-Pre-Application Response Date: December 11, 2024 at 11:59 pm Eastern
+Pre-Application Response Date: December 11, 2024 at 11:59 PM Eastern

-Time

-Submission Deadline for Applications: January 29, 2025, at 11:59 PM, Eastern
+Submission Deadline for Applications: February 5, 2025, at 11:59 PM Eastern

-Time